July 23, 2015, Israel

 In Judaism we speak of how being a student is much more than the accumulation of facts.
 We say that one should hang out casually with his teacher an pick up the little details of his teachers' life.
 There are great lessons outside the classroom, great lessons outside the books.

 In Florida we opened a new IKI school with two wonderful instructors, Carrie and Scott.
 I was so delighted that our veteran instructors in that region showed up to participate, help out and support the seminar.
 I was so happy to see John Liptak, Joe Cayer, and Gary Brielmayer there along with several of their students.
 What a great family we have!

 But then Joe said something after class that meant a great deal.
 He said that with every seminar, every class, that he attends, he gets more of "my heart".
 To me that means he understands more of my essence, and the essence of IKI Krav Maga.

 My friends, that will make a difference in the way he teaches.

 With Joe Cayer, Dr. Day, and John Liptak, Florida, USA

-In Judaism we say there is no such thing as a "former" teacher.
+In Judaism we say there is no such thing as a "former" (or past) teacher.
 A teacher is for life.
-We say if one taught you only one sentence you are obligated to treat him with the respect due to a teacher for the rest of your life.
+We say if a teacher taught you only one sentence you are obligated to treat him with the respect due to a teacher for the rest of your life.
 Think about that.